GFZ German research centre for geo sciences

 GNSS Product Combination

-The International GNSS Service (IGS) provides highly accurate satellite orbits and clocks for GPS and GLONASS to the global user community.
+The International GNSS Service (IGS) provides the global GNSS user community with highly accurate satellite orbits and clocks for GPS and GLONASS.
 These products are based on the combination of individual solutions provided by various analysis centers.
-The – so far not available - combination of all satellite navigation systems such as Galileo, BeiDou and Galileo, BeiDou and QZSS requires consistent weighting, taking into account the system-specific modelling and parameterization.
-Since 2018, we have been investigating new methods for a joint combination with all available satellite constellations.
-The previous contributions of the GFZ working group are:
+To date, there has been no consistent combination of all satellite navigation systems, partly because the combination software used does not allow this.
+A homogeneous combination of all satellite navigation systems such as Galileo, BeiDou and QZSS requires, on the one hand, consideration of the system-specific modeling and, on the other hand, a modern concept for weighting the individual solutions.
+Since 2018, we have been developing new methods for a joint combination of all available satellite constellations.
+Our contributions so far are:

-• Modification of the IGS legacy combination software for multi-GNSS (Sakic et al., 2018);
+• Modification of the previous IGS "legacy" combination software for multi-GNSS (Sakic et al., 2018);

-• testing and evaluation of the legacy combination strategy (Mansur et al., 2020);
+• Test and evaluation of the legacy combination strategy (Mansur et al., 2020);

-• Development of a new combination procedure in which the weighting of the ACs; constellations with methods of variance component variance component estimation methods (Mansur et al., 2022; Sakic et al, 2022; Mansur et al., 2024 (accepted)) and
+• Development of a new combination procedure in which the weighting of the analysis center constellations is determined using variance component estimation methods (Mansur et al., 2022; Sakic et al., 2022; Mansur et al., 2024 (accepted)) and

-• the development of a new combination software (Satellite Precise Orbit and Clock Combination - SPOCC)
+• the development of a new combination software (Software for Precise Orbit and Clock Combination - SPOCC)

 With our developments, we are making a significant contribution to the MGEX combination task force.